Blosc/blogsite/posts/blosc2-new-concatenate.rst

 .. image:: /images/blosc2-new-concatenate/benchmark-lz4-10k-zen4-16GB.png

 The speed tests show that Blosc2's new concatenate is rather slow for small arrays (like 1,000x1,000).
 This is because it has to do a lot of work to set up the concatenation.
-But when you use larger arrays (like 10,000x10,000), that starts to exceed the memory limits of our test machine, which has 16 GB of RAM, Blosc2's new concatenate feature really shines, performing up to 10x faster than NumPy's concatenate.
+But when you use larger arrays (like 10,000x10,000) that starts to exceed the memory limits of our test machine (16 GB of RAM), Blosc2's new concatenate feature really shines, performing up to 10x faster than NumPy's concatenate.

-However, if your array sizes line up well with Blosc2's internal chunks ("aligned" arrays), Blosc2 becomes much faster—up to 1000x times faster than NumPy.
-This is because it can skip a lot of the work of decompressing and re-compressing data.
+However, if your array sizes line up well with Blosc2's internal chunks ("aligned" arrays), Blosc2 becomes much faster—typically more than 10x times faster than NumPy.
+This is because it can skip a lot of the work of decompressing and re-compressing data, and the cost of copying compressed data is also lower (as much as the achieved compression ratio, which for this case is around 20x).

 Using the Zstd compressor with Blosc2 can make joining "aligned" arrays even quicker.

 .. image:: /images/blosc2-new-concatenate/benchmark-zstd-10k-zen4-16GB.png

 Zstd is good at making data smaller.
-So, when arrays are aligned, there's less data to copy, which speeds things up.
+So, when arrays are aligned, there's less data to copy (compression ratios here are around 80x), which speeds things up.
 If arrays aren't aligned, Zstd is a bit slower than another compressor (LZ4) because it has to do more work decompressing and re-compressing.
 Pick the compressor that works best for what you're doing.

 Conclusion
 -----------